sangvivy/frequent-itemsets-group-7/README.md

 ### 2. One-Hot Encoding

- Contributed by Vivian
+ **Contributed by Vivian**

-•	Converts the transaction list into a binary (0/1) format required by mlxtend's Apriori algorithm.
+-	Converts the transaction list into a binary (0/1) format required by mlxtend's Apriori algorithm.

-•	Each column represents an item; each row represents a transaction.
+-	Each column represents an item; each row represents a transaction.

-•	We also save the raw transactions for transparency.
+-	We also save the raw transactions for transparency.

 ```python
 te = TransactionEncoder()